Daily Symptom Monitoring Requirement

 Exposure & Reporting

-If an employee comes in close contact (within six feet) with someone who is symptomatic with COVID-19, the employee should self-isolate for 14 days while monitoring for symptoms.
-This chart has more information on working during the COVID-19 pandemic.
+If an employee comes in close contact with someone who is symptomatic with COVID-19, the employee should self-isolate for 14 days while monitoring for symptoms.

 If an employee develops physical symptoms associated with COVID-19 while at work, the employee should: